Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

 We will now design the 3 parts that build our assembly.
 In order to avoid confusion, we recommend to hide all other parts than the one you are actively designing.

 We'll do the geometrical design with the PartDesign workbench.
-It is supposed that you know how to design these parts using FreeCAD, we won't detail the method.
+It is assumed that you know how to design these parts using FreeCAD, we won't detail the method.

 ### Base part

 * Hide the parts _disk_ and _arm_, and also hide the assembly _Model_
 * Select the part _base_ in the Model tree
 * Create a new Body with the Assembly4 workbench (**not** through the _PartDesign_ workbench !
-Creating a Body with Assembly4 assures you that the Body is placed inside the part that is selected.)
+Creating a Body with Assembly4 assures that the Body is placed inside the part that is selected.)
-* Right-click on the neawly created Body and **Toggle Active Body**
+* Right-click on the newly created Body and **Toggle Active Body**
   * this switches to the _PartDesign_ workbench (that's OK now)
 * Create the following geometry:
   * set the distance between the 2 pivots to the variable _Disk_pivot_